 - Submit verification of any travel costs (in the form of receipts or credit card statements) not provided before the student’s departure.

 We hope that all students who receive Winter Term International Travel Grants will be able to take advantage of the funding.
-However, if a student does not pursue or complete his/her project in substantially the form proposed, then s/he is responsible for notifying the grant committee and returning any funding received.
+However, if a student does not pursue or complete his/her project in substantially the form proposed, unless a change has been approved in advance by the Grants Committee, then s/he is responsible for notifying the grant committee and returning any funding received.

 Sources of Funding